 If you're driving from London, take the M4 west to the junction with the M5 going south to Exeter.
 From Exeter, head southwest on the A38 to Plymouth.
 Exit the A38 at the A374 (towards Plymouth City Centre) and follow signs to the Continental Ferryport.

 Frequent trains run from London's Paddington Station to Plymouth in 3 ¼ to 4 hours.
 For rail information, tel.
 08457 484950 in the UK.
 Plymouth Train Station lies on North Road, 5 minutes from the City Centre.
 Plymouth Citybus number 36 runs from the train station to the heart of Plymouth, however, there is no direct bus from the station to our ferry terminal.
 Local bus information can be found at www.plymouthbus.co.uk

 It takes approximately 15 minutes to walk to the ferry terminal from the town centre and 20 minutes from both the train and bus stations.

-Parking is available at the port at £7.50 per 24 hours and is provided by the port owners ABP.
+Parking is available at the port at £10.00 per 24 hours and is provided by the port owners ABP.
 Spaces cannot be pre-booked but there are plenty available.
 Caravans and motor homes can be parked 'overnight' in the car lanes provided they do not interfere with loading for any departures prior to that which you are travelling on.
 The vehicle is parked at your own risk and should not be left unattended.
 There is no access to toilet facilities during the night.
 Alternative and cheaper parking can be arranged through www.justpark.com

 |Duration (maximum stay of 31 days)||Fee|